Andreas-Dorfer/base-types/README.md

 public Department GetDepartment() =>
     departmentRepository.Load(Id);
 ```
 Your code still compiles.
-Hopefully, you've got some tests to catch that error.
+Hopefully, you've got some tests to catch that bug.
 But why not utilize the type system to prevent that bug in the first place?
 C# 9 records to the rescue:
 ```csharp
 record EmployeeId(string Value);
 record DepartmentId(string Value);